2024 Château Angélus Le Carillon de l'Angélus

 A vintage shaped by contrasts

-After a mild and wet winter, spring remained exceptionally rainy, with the exception of a favourable moment during flowering.
-However, summer brought exactly what was needed: dry, sunny and warm.
-July and August provided concentration, depth and aromatic ripeness.
+After a mild and wet winter, the spring also remained exceptionally rainy, with the exception of a favorable moment during flowering.
+The summer, however, brought exactly what was needed: dry, sunny, and warm.
+July and August provided concentration, depth, and aromatic ripeness.

-The harvest took place between September 11 and October 6, 2024 , with good weather and carefully planned picking times.
-The grapes reached optimum ripeness, resulting in a generous but balanced wine.
+The harvest took place between September 11 and October 6, 2024 , with fine weather and carefully planned picking times.
+The grapes reached optimal ripeness, resulting in a generous yet balanced wine.

 • 90% Merlot – velvety tannins, dark fruit, juiciness,